-Section 42A of the Home Building Act 1989 automatically suspends the licence of a contractor who fails to comply with an order by a court or the NSW Civil or Administrative Tribunal (NCAT) to pay money for a building claim.
+Section 42A of the Home Building Act 1989 automatically suspends a contractor licence where the holder fails to comply with an order by a court or the NSW Civil and Administrative Tribunal (NCAT) to pay money for a building claim by the due date.

-The suspension will continue until the Commissioner for Fair Trading knows the licence holder has complied or the licence expires at the end of its term.
-A licence holder will be ineligible to have their licence reissued until they comply with the order of the court.
+The suspension will continue until the Secretary is satisfied that the order has been complied with or the licence expires at the end of its term.
+A licence holder will be ineligible to have their licence reissued until they comply with the order.

-The provisions do not apply when a licence holder fails to comply with any other type of order, including a work order, or rectification order.
+The automatic suspension provisions do not apply when a licence holder fails to comply with any other type of order, including a work order, or rectification order.

 The Home Building Compensation Scheme provides greater protection for consumers if a contractor fails to comply with a money order of the NCAT or a court.
 The Scheme (previously known as Home Warranty Insurance) compensates homeowners if their builder doesn’t complete building work or fix defects because of insolvency, death, disappearance or licence suspension.
-Go to the Home Building Compensation Scheme website for more information.
+Go to the Home Building Compensation Scheme page on the State Insurance Regulatory Authority website for more information.